Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 … the big reward.

-The day wasn’t quite over yet.
-We still had the 3+ish hour drive home.
-We stopped to gas up in Hana and toured down Nahiku Road, however if we wanted to get home before nightfall, we had to get in some serious milage fast.
-So we drove straight through.
+We then stopped to gas up in Hana then toured down Nahiku Road which was slated to be amazing, which it was!
+Very jungle like.
+However if we wanted to get home before nightfall, we had to get in some serious milage fast.
+So we drove straight through after that.

 And I must have been tired, because I was actually looking forward to driving that crazy road all the way back!
 Any excuse to sit…

-In all, this was a very worthwhile adventure, however the only thing we could have done differently to make it truly epic would have been to stay at least 2 nights.
 It would have been lovely to head back to Hana for lunch, then to a beach, then an early night in our incredible jungle cottage haven, and start back home the next day totally refreshed.
 And maybe catch a few things on the way back we missed.

 .